CDrosos/TradingSignals/README.md

 3) Add your email settings.

 ## Templates:
-I have include 2 templates to try to match TradingView layout of James settings.
+I have include 2 templates.

 **Notice:** Expert Advisor don't depend on those templates to work, as long as you have loaded the Expert Advisor to your chart, it will continue to work in any timeframe and any on screen indicator.
 # RSI 10 - MACD 8 21 5